galiotoweb/rotating-headers/README.md

 # rotating-headers
-Load a random headline from an array on page load/refresh
+Load a random headline from an array on page load/refresh using JavaScript